-Praying Mantis have been stalking our gardens and startling our young but are a good sign of a healthy ecosystem.
+Praying Mantis may be stalking prey in our gardens and startling our young but they are a good sign of a healthy ecosystem.
 Praying Mantis get their name from a Greek word meaning "prophet," "seer" or "diviner."
 How they stand when they are in position to catch their prey underwrites their name.
 Two things contribute to high numbers of praying mantis.
 They are larger later in the season and therefore more noticeable by an unsuspecting passerby, and warm temperatures cause populations to grow faster.

 Two of the most common species are Chinese mantis (Tenodera aridifolia sinensis) and the Carolina mantis (Stagmomantis carolina.)
 A Chinese mantis is normally tan to pale brown with some green or yellow striping, and it is larger than the Carolina mantis, growing up to 5 inches.
 A Carolina mantis comes in a variety of colors (green, gray and brown) and patterns; it grows up to 2 ½ inches.

 Alien in their façade, all mantises have a fierce pair of grasping legs allowing them to catch their prey, long legs that allow them to lunge and a triangular head that twists 180 degrees around so that they may see all around them.
 They wait motionless and use camouflage accompanied with a body designed to catch, making them formidable against unsuspecting insects.
 Some tropical species can mimic a beautiful orchid flower, leaves or twigs.
 They can change their color to match their surroundings in a period of days.